A New Study Shows That Making Plus-Size Clothing Is More Complicated Than Just Extending Sizes

 Despite the fact that more and more brands are extending their sizes, on average, only 17% of all money spent shopping for womenswear comes from plus-size women.
-Given that 67% of women in the United States are a size 14 and up, the statistics prove just how underserved they continue to be.
 Alvanon, a global consulting firm working to solve the challenges of sizing and fit in the apparel industry, partnered with theCurvyCon to figure out why shopping while plus remains so difficult.

+After surveying over 215 women, they realised something major: Women are having a hard time identifying their own body shape, which informs how they shop.
+In the study, 81% of women misidentified their own body shape.
+While 36% of women surveyed considered their bodies to be hourglass-shaped, 0% actually were.
+Most of the people surveyed were actually pear-shaped (53%), but only 15% claimed to be so.
+The survey posits that this discrepancy happens because of the way brands market and sell their clothing.

 Advertisement